 School Names Committee

-Beginning in the fall of 2020, the superintendent will convene a committee to review our schools’ names.
+Beginning in the fall of 2020, the superintendent convened a committee to review our schools’ names.
+The committee took a pause to address the pandemic, a new superintendent, and other matters, but is now resuming work.
 Updates from the committee will be posted to this page.

 Resources for the Committee